itteco/iframely/docs/API.md

  - `twitter` - link extracted from Twitter Cards semantics.
  - `oembed` - link extracted from oEmbed/1 object.

-You would need to make a decision wheather you want to trust specific origins or not or use [Iframely Domains DB](http://iframely.com/qa).
-Our domains DB will convert a number of domains into responsive widgets and also give you additional `rels`, for example as `ssl` and `autoplay` for players, so that you can make better user experience decisions.
+You would need to make a decision wheather you trust specific origins or not or use [Iframely Domains DB](http://iframely.com/qa).

+Our Domains DB will extend the coverage to 900+ domains, converting oEmbed, Open Graph or Twitter Cards into responsive widgets and also give you additional `rels`, for example `ssl` and `autoplay` for players, so that you can make better user experience decisions.

 ### MIME `type`

 MIME type defines a method to render link as widget.

-MIME type is an expected HTTP response "content-type" header of a resource behind '"href"'.
-Type of content defines rendering method.
+MIME type is an expected HTTP response "content-type" header of a resource behind `"href"`.
+Type of content defines the rendering method.

 There are following `type`s at the moment: